Injuries force SEC teams to alter quarterback plans

 Rodgers recommends that Kentucky give versatile receiver and former high school quarterback Lynn Bowden Jr. about 15 snaps per game from the Wildcat formation to help compensate for Wilson’s absence.

-Wilson “was dynamic with the ball in his hands, so you had to scheme for that,” said Rodgers, who was Vanderbilt’s starting quarterback in 2011-12.
+Wilson “was dynamic with the ball in his hands, so you had to scheme for that as a defense,” said Rodgers, who was Vanderbilt’s starting quarterback in 2011-12.
 “When you look at what they have now with Sawyer Smith, yes he’s played some football – 13 games for Troy last year, almost 1,700 yards, 15 total touchdowns — he’s played football.
 But he’s not the skill set that you have to scheme for his athleticism.
 And if you don’t have an elite quarterback in this day and age — a Tua, a (Clemson’s) Trevor (Lawrence), a Jake Fromm – you have to give defenses something (else) to worry about.”

 Kentucky and South Carolina both offer early evidence that losing an experienced quarterback doesn’t have to be devastating.